… is what the Doctor told me.

 Was I dying?

 So here I was, working hard to avoid the emergency room, and I ended up being transported 200-some yards to the emergency room across the street.
 By ambulance, no less.
-While I lay in the ambulance and allowed the nitro pill to marinate into a good headache, I couldn’t help but grouse about this type of nonsense only happening to me.
+While I allowed the nitro pill to marinate into a good headache, I couldn’t help but grouse about this type of nonsense only happening to me.
 Whatever.

 I thought of crazy things.
 I rued not teaching m kids to eat Urhobo starch.
 Not getting to take my wife to Spain.
 Not building my parents a house.
-Not listening to my buddy Chris warn me about taking stuff wasy.
 Not getting six-pack I knew was in there somewhere.
 Not “polishing” the devotional I had been writing.
 Not getting to see MIB 3.
-And, for a shamefully moment, not being all I can be for God.
+And, for a shamefully brief time, not being all I can be for God.

 Not making enough of a difference.

 I didn’t die.
 That might be a bit of melodramatic, but I do believe it is important to emphasize.
 I got through that day.
 The following fortnight was full of stress tests, radioactive substances and echocardiograms.
 I did wake up, though.
 The initial experience, a mere few weeks ago, changed me.
 Fear is a good motivator.
-And, while I don’t like to argue — really… I don’t — , I do believe there is quite a lot of things I still need to argue for and against.
+And, while I don’t like to argue, I do believe there is quite a lot of things I still need to argue for.
 Too many people that need a voice, and just a little bit of hope.